webosose/website/content/en/docs/tools/sdk/cli/cli-release-notes.md

 ---
 title: Release Notes
 display_title: Command-Line Interface Release Notes
-date: 2020-03-11
+date: 2020-05-12
 weight: 20
 toc: true
 ---

 This page provides the summary of each Command-Line Interface (CLI) release for webOS Open Source Edition (OSE).

+## v1.11.1 (May 2020)

+This version is compatible with **webOS OSE 2.5.0**.
+See below for the new and changed features in this release.

+### Changed features

+* Updated QML template
+    * Added `applications` group to the permission of QML app.
+    * Set `displayAffinity` in QML template.

+### Fixed issues

+* Corrected typos in QML template.

 ## v1.11.0 (March 2020)

-This version is compatible with webOS OSE 2.4.0.
+This version is compatible with **webOS OSE 2.4.0**.
 See below for the new and changed features in this release.

 ### New features